VSChina/iot-hub-dev-kit-client-app/doc/README.md

    git clone https://github.com/VSChina/iot-hub-dev-kit-client-app
    ```

-Install the package for Feather HUZZAH ESP8266 in the Arduino IDE:
+Install the package for MXChip IoT Developer Kit in the Visual Studio Code:

 1. Open the folder where the sample application is stored.
 1. Open the app.ino file in the app folder in the Visual Studio Code.